What To Do If Your Child Is Bitten By A Dog In Phoenix

-The summer season is upon us, and with children out of school, visiting friends, and out playing, there are certain dangers that they’re exposed to more so than when they’re in the classroom.
-While it may not be the first thing to cross your mind, one risk that you should be aware of is dog bites.
+The winter season is almost upon us, and with children being out of school for winter break, visiting friends, and out playing, the thought of being bitten by a dog is the last thing on any child’s mind.
+When school lets out, there will be certain dangers that they’re exposed to more so than when they’re in the classroom.
+And while it also may not be the first thing to cross your mind, one risk that you should be aware of is dog bites.

-Children are not only more likely to be bitten by dogs, but they’re also more likely to receive more severe injuries due to their smaller size relative to the animal, compared to adults.
-The risks associated with a bite go beyond what the teeth can do.
+Children are not only more likely to be bitten by a dog, but they’re also more likely to receive more severe injuries due to their smaller size relative to the animal, compared to adults.
+The risks associated with being bitten by a dog go beyond what the teeth can do.
 Up to 18% of dog bites can lead to infection.
-This can be more dangerous than the initial injury, as even a small bite can transmit a disease like rabies, which, if not treated quickly and properly, can be incurably fatal.
+This can be more dangerous than the initial injury, as even a small bite can transmit a disease like rabies, which, if not treated quickly and properly, can be incurably fatal to children.

 Whether you own a dog or not, these pets are a staple of many households in and around Phoenix.
 As domesticated and well trained as a dog may be, it’s absolutely vital that your children understand that dogs are animals that operate on instinct.
 Even a friendly dog can bite if it’s provoked.
 You should take a preemptive step and teach your kids that there is always a risk associated with animals and to never provoke a dog.
 Not only can aggravating a dog cause an aggressive response, but under Arizona law, if a dog can be proven to have been reasonably provoked, then the owner is not liable for the medical bills of your child.
 It’s also important to make sure your children are always well supervised around dogs whether in your own home or on another person’s property.
 The younger the child, the more important this supervision is.

 Any injury litigation can become a challenging ordeal, and given the increasing costs of medical bills, it’s vitally important that you get the legal help you need to get the money you need.
-The Escamilla Law Group has years of experience handling dog bite lawsuits in Phoenix and will work to ensure that you are fully compensated for an unprovoked dog attack.
-Call the Escamilla Law Group for a free consultation at 623-562-3838.
+The ELG Accident Attorneys have years of experience handling dog bite lawsuits in Phoenix and will work to ensure that you are fully compensated for an unprovoked dog attack.
+We’ve won millions of dollars for our clients, and will aggressively defend your rights.
+Call ELG Accident Attorneys today if you’ve been bitten by a dog, and receive a free consultation at (623) 877-3600.